bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 out whether the menu has &apos;&apos;hide-menu&apos;&apos; or &apos;&apos;show-menu&apos;&apos; wanted.
 See if you can do it on your own.
-Then if you are successful or not, just come back to the next lesson and we&apos;ll see how I did it.
+Then if you are successful or not, just come back to the next lesson and we&apos;ll see how I did it.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch1-12">1.12 Challenge 5 Solution (3:27)</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->